 - Provides case management services to patients with mental health disorders and substance abuse disorders to support treatment, including coordination with specialty providers via referral agreement for severe/complex cases.

 - Collaborates with existing community resources to address environmental factors that impact the onset or recurrence of substance abuse disorders, with a focus on opioid use disorders.

 - Enhances education for patients, families, communities, and personnel to support patient engagement and self-management including medical conditions that often co-occur with mental health and substance use disorders.

 - Provides assistance and resources to medical providers for treatment and recovery of identified patients.

 - Monitors client access to and involvement with treatment and other providers to help address barriers to treatment and the recovery process.

-- Follows up with clients according to procedure written for case management follow up, to ensure client follow-through with referral, and to assess the process and client’s satisfaction with adjusting to program.
+- Follows up with clients according to written procedure to ensure timely client follow-through upon receipt of the referral, and to assess the process and client’s satisfaction with adjusting to program.

-- Ensures completion of all documentation in EHR on the day of the encounter with the client.
+- Ensures completion of all documentation in EHR according to procedure.

 - Participates in all assigned meetings, staff development, and training as required.